 What is PCI DSS?

 The application of the requirements of PCI DSS depends on the nature of the organization and the volume of transactions it processes.
-There are four levels of compliance with PCI DSS, corresponding to different merchant categories.
+There are four levels of PCI DSS compliance, corresponding to different merchant categories.

-The requirements for PCI regulatory requirements vary for each level, with Level 4 being the least stringent and Level 1 being the most stringent.
+The requirements for PCI DSS compliance vary for each level, with Level 4 being the least stringent and Level 1 being the most stringent.

 Source: Secure Frame